mmmago/airslide/README.md

 ![ezgif-4-3f45fad8cd](https://user-images.githubusercontent.com/76073612/215779627-fdb727ee-4214-424a-bcc4-cc46742d613a.gif)

+App will ask for access to automations and accessibility settings, please allow both.

 ## TDL

 - MacBook Pro 16" and MacBook Air M2 compatibility : there might be graphics issues atm, I don't have a machine to test it out